 Smoked Salmon Appetizer

 Appetizers made with smoked salmon are a favourite with my family and friends.
-Though I enjoy both cold and hot smoked salmon, I love using cold smoked salmon to make easy appetizers like this Smoked Salmon Crostini or this Smoked Salmon Cream Cheese Dip.
+Though both cold and hot smoked salmon are delicious, I love using cold smoked salmon to make simple appetizers like this Smoked Salmon Crostini or this Smoked Salmon Cream Cheese Dip.

 How to Make Smoked Salmon Crostini

 This Smoked Salmon and Boursin Crostini is made with 6 ingredients.
-It can be ready in minutes and looks beautiful once assembled.
-You can toast your slices of baguette ahead of time and let them cool until you are just about ready to party!
+It’s ready in minutes and looks beautiful and classy once assembled.

-I assure you every bite of this appetizer is scrumptious!
-I hope you will love it as well.
+I assure you every bite of this appetizer is scrumptious and your guests will devour them!
 Enjoy!

 - 24 slices of baguette (that’s about 1/2 baguette sliced into 1/4-inch rounds)